Ayushi0321/Ayushi0321/README.md

 ##### 🎓 I'm Majoring in Computer Science and double minoring in Business Analytics & Data Science at Western Michigan University.

 ##### 📚 Academically, I believe my background has prepared me to succeed in the technology and software engineering sector.
-My major allowed me to gain a fair amount of experience with programming in Python, JavaScript & Java, building interactive data visuals in MS Excel & PowerBI as well as querying and manipulating data in MySQL, MSSQL & MongoDB.
+My major allowed me to gain a fair amount of experience with programming in Python, JavaScript & Java, building interactive data visuals in MS Excel & PowerBI, and querying and manipulating data in MySQL, MSSQL & MongoDB.

-##### 💻 In my career, I'm interested in getting into Software Engineering field.
+##### 💻 In my career, I'm interested in getting into Software Engineering.
 My previous roles have strengthened my critical thinking and decision-making capabilities, including keen attention to detail and accuracy.
 I am a quick learner with strong team management, communication, and organizational skills.
 I'm passionate about developing applications to improve people's daily life.
-I aspire to push the limit of human innovation and give people an opportunity to learn and create through coding.
+I aspire to push the limit of human innovation and allow people to learn and create through coding.
 I also envision working for organizations to increase diversity and help inspire women and minorities to pursue careers in technology.

 ##### 👩‍🍳👩‍💻 Outside of work, I like to try my hand at cooking different cuisines and baking.
-In my free time you can find me exploring new topics to learn and coding.
+In my free time, you can find me exploring new topics to learn and coding.

 ##### 💪 I'm proficient in coding in Python, Java, and Kotlin.
-Strong engineering professional skilled in Back-end Technologies and Database.
-I'm well-versed with PHP, Django, Figma, MySQL, MS SQL, MongoDB, PowerBI, and more.
+Strong engineering professional skilled in Back-end Technologies and databases.
+I'm well-versed in PHP, Django, Figma, MySQL, MS SQL, MongoDB, PowerBI, and more.

 ##### 📫 Reach me at ayushi.ayushi214@gmail.com

 <!--